Student Admissions, Outcomes, and Other Data

 3. Program Costs

-Stipends for incoming students for the 2015-16 academic year ranged from $21,000 to $30,000.00, depending upon the particular funding mechanism awarded.
+Stipends for incoming students for the 2016-17 academic year began at $21,000 depending upon the particular funding mechanism awarded.
 All students admitted to the clinical-psychology area receive full financial support for a minimum of 5 years.
 Financial support includes full tuition remission waiver and a monthly stipend.
 Stipends are provided through several mechanisms, including graduate teaching fellowships, graduate research assistantships, as well as competitive University fellowships and competitive national fellowships.
 In addition, students may apply for a variety of departmental and university opportunities to support their research and professional travel expenses.

 Please note that the primary goal of our program is to prepare students for positions as clinical researchers in academic and other research settings.
 Therefore, many of our students do not pursue clinical licensure.
 Also please note that although the time window for this table is the past 10 years, 2010-2011 was the first year that our newly accredited clinical program graduated students, so the effective window for this table is actually the past 5 years.